tanzu-platform-architecture-canada/tanzu-k8s-demo/todos-docs/tbs-install.md

 <a name="8"></a>
 ## MANAGE -  Updating Store, Stack and Custom Builder resources for an Image

-The steps provided in this chapter can be used to:
+The steps provided in this chapter illustrate how to:
 - update an existing stack, store or custom cluster builder
 - create additional ones, for parallel or regression testing of a source code repository